-Summer is right around the corner!
-But even as break rapidly approaches, K-12 administrators already have their sights set on the new school year. 👀 And as school districts plan for the next year, technology remains a hot topic for all administrators, teachers and students.
+The new school year has arrived, and it's one that K-12 administrators have eagerly had their sights set on.
+And as school districts continue to plan for what will surely be an unpredictable year, technology remains a hot topic for all administrators, teachers and students.

 We reached out to district administrators Paul from Chicago Public Schools, Lindie from Dublin City Schools and Arlin from Bellefonte Area School District to weigh in on the 2021-2022 school year and beyond.
 Check out their thoughts for the upcoming year!

 What is top of mind for the 2021-2022 school year 🏫

 Last year was unprecedented and created an unusual learning experience (to say the least) for students as well as teachers and administrators.
 Technology — and tech support — played a larger role than ever in the classroom.